4QuarterSet - Full Set of Uilleann Pipe Drones and Regulators

 The tuning feature allows you to play along along with historical recordings that may not be in exact standard pitches.

-For this demonstration, I recorded "The Sporting Pitchfork" solo on my Benedict Koehler concert pitch chanter, then overdubbed the drones and regulators using 4QuarterSet.
-Added a little low end EQ and reverb in final mixdown:
+For this demonstration, I recorded "The Sporting Pitchfork" playing my concert pitch chanter,

 Regulator notes (key of D)

-3QuarterSet Regulator Notes (key of D)
+Regulators Regulator Notes (key of D)

 Questions and Answers